mmd-gham/Hybrid-Bayesian-Neural-Networks/README.md

 <br><br>
 Abstract:

-Deep learning models for cancer detection with gene expression data do not quantify the uncertainty.
-This leads to unreliability in clinical settings where knowing the risks involved in detections is required for improved decision- making.
-To this end, we introduced a hybrid Bayesian neural network composed of multilayer perceptron and Bayesian layers to quantify uncertainty.
-Our hybrid approach improved performance while quantifying aleatoric and epistemic uncertainty.
-Achieving an accuracy of 0.9624, and the total un- certainty having a mean of 1.133 and 0.271 bits for incorrectly and correctly labeled, correspondingly.
-Further, our approach is evaluated with an ablation study.
-Six distributions were benchmarked as our prior and posterior to assess their influence on convergence.
+Most deep learning models for cancer detection using gene expression data do not quantify uncertainty.
+This results in unreliability in clinical settings, where understanding the risks associated with detection is crucial for informed decision-making.
+To address this, we introduce a hybrid Bayesian neural network composed of a multilayer perceptron and Bayesian layers to quantify uncertainty.
+Our hybrid approach quantifies both aleatoric and epistemic uncertainty, with total uncertainty averaging 1.133 and 0.271 entropy bits for misclassified and correctly classified samples, respectively.
+Additionally, our approach achieves high performance in terms of accuracy and recall, with a value of 0.9624.

 <br><br>
 Architecture: